 The key to success when baking an almond flour cake is first to measure your flour with precision.
 You can use a kitchen scale or measuring cups.
-But, if you chose measuring cups, always use the scoop-level up option.
+But, if you choose to use measuring cups, always use the scoop-and-level method.

 First, in a large mixing bowl, combine the beaten eggs with melted butter, almond milk, vanilla extract, almond extract, baking powder, and salt.
 In fact, beating the baking powder into the liquid ingredients activates the powder and makes the cake texture softer.

 Then, gradually stir in the almond flour using a wooden spoon to incorporate the flour into the bowl without forming lumps.